 - through recognition for other study achievements such as Vocational Education and Training (VET) courses or international education.

 Each subject is worth either 10 or 20 credits, depending on the subject.
 Subjects are worth 10 credits for one semester and 20 credits for a full year.
 You will need 200 credits to complete your SACE.
 Some of the credits will come from compulsory requirements, but most will come from the subjects you choose to suit your interests and future goals, or recognition for knowledge and skills you’ve gained in your life outside school.

 Seaford Secondary College Curriculum

 All students must be aware that changing pathways during the course of study may not be possible.
 Therefore, it is vital that students select carefully with guidance from our expert Course Counselling team.
 Personal interviews will be conducted with parents, carers, student and a member of our expert team before a pathway can be endorsed.
-These interviews will be conducted on Tuesday 27th August from 8.00am until 7.30pm
+These interviews will be conducted on Wednesday 26th August 2020.

 University pathway requires an ATAR and this course is designed for students who intend undertaking tertiary study.
 Students considering this pathway should select at least 4 -20 credit stage 2 subjects

 3- 20 credit stage 2 subjects plus a University approved VET Cert III.
 Students MUST be committed to 10-15 hours of study per week across their subjects outside of school contact time.

 PLEASE NOTE that students considering or choosing VET as part of their career pathway need to speak with the VET leader Deb Scotton to ensure the course aligns with SACE completion and/or University ATAR credit.